 Social commerce is a subtype of ecommerce.
 Whereas ecommerce takes place on specialised websites, social commerce takes this entire process of buying and selling goods online and moves it to the social media landscape.
 With social commerce, merchants can sell their products and services directly through social media.
 At the same time, consumers can buy anything they see on their favourite social media app without leaving it or using external sites.

-What is the social commerce zone?
+How big is the social commerce market?

 How will social commerce impact businesses?